This is the second in a series of posts examining David Bentley Hart’s new book “The Experience of God”. You can find the other parts here.

 The key point is that just because you appear to have offered an explanation for something, it doesn’t mean that the explanation is genuinely useful.
 It might introduce more problems than it solves.
 It might not mesh well with existing explanations.
 You might be addressing a pseudo-problem and not something which in fact requires an explanation.

 This problem is compounded by another: as far as I can tell, at this early stage in his argument, a conscientious atheist could grant his premises and yet deny he has achieved much of significance.
-Let us say he is right and that materialism and naturalism are serious flawed to the extent of conceptual incoherence, and that they have no adequate responses to the problems of being, consciousness, and bliss: this does not imply any sort of theism.
+Let us say he is right and that materialism and naturalism are seriously flawed to the extent of conceptual incoherence, and that they have no adequate responses to the problems of being, consciousness, and bliss.
+Sadly for Hart, this does not imply any sort of theism.
 There are non-naturalistic, non-theistic approaches which might be as adequate as Hart’s at responding to the problems he poses, so in addition to presenting his case against naturalism (he provides nothing more than a sketch of an argument in this chapter) he must also defend his theism from atheistic non-naturalistic explanations in order to demonstrate that including God genuinely advances understanding in comparison with other available options.

 Furthermore, we must always keep in mind the possibility that there are problems for which, while genuine, we cannot devise a satisfactory solution.
 Some problems may not admit of an epistemically satisfactory explanation.
-The problems Hart suggests naturalistic frameworks – even if they represent real challenges to naturalistic worldviews – have may not be soluble by any framework, or we may spend many decades seeking solutions.
+The problems Hart suggests naturalistic frameworks suffer from – even if they represent real challenges to naturalistic worldviews – have may not be soluble by any framework, or we may spend many decades seeking solutions.
 This does not mean, however, that we should immediately seek alternate frameworks.
 Rather, we should use the frameworks which best explain the most pressing questions while recognizing they are not total in their explanatory reach.
 In other words, to identify even insoluble problems with naturalism is not to defeat naturalism unless an equally fruitful alternative viewpoint is espoused.
-We can happily remain agnostic on even very pressing questions if no suitable viewpoint is available: we need not leap from naturalism to supernaturalism just because it has challenges we cannot immediately resolve.
+We can happily remain undecided on even very pressing questions if no suitable viewpoint is available: we need not leap from naturalism to supernaturalism just because it has challenges we cannot immediately resolve.

 Hart, in this first chapter, rests a lot on his proposed distinction between “God” and “gods”.
 While we have not proceeded far enough into the book to know if his distinction will ultimately bear fruit, it is clear that there are serious hurdles for him to overcome – some of which seem not to have been recognized by Hart at this stage.
 Keeping an eye on these challenges will enable us to better evaluate Hart’s argument as we move through the book.